-The latest version of the EC-Earth model (v3.2.3), the same that will be used for the different IMPRONTA simulations, has already been ported on MN4, and all the different setups have been tested and are currently functional.
+The latest version of the EC-Earth model (v3.3), the same that will be used for the different IMPRONTA simulations, has already been ported on MN4, and all the different setups have been tested and are currently functional.
 This will allow us to produce the different experiments in a timely fashion and without major delays that could compromise the successful completion of the project.

-All scientists have desktops with multi-core processors that are available through the local network and share exactly the same software stack and modules, offering a seamless environment to perform in a reproducible way all sorts of diagnostics that do not require the large memory available in the fat nodes.
+All scientists have desktops with multi-core processors that are available through the local network and share exactly the same softwarestack and modules, offering a seamless environment to perform all sorts of diagnostics in a reproducible way that do not require the large memory available in the fat nodes.
 However, due to the unusually large outputs that the super-high resolution experiments produce in Task 2.2, we will require of additional local storage.
-To this end, a suite of five disks of 4TB HDD each has been included in the proposal (see requested budget for further details).
+To this end, purchase of 80TB HDD disk space has been included in the proposal (see requested budget for further details).
 We have also budgeted two workstations (PCs), one for the postdoc that we are planning to hire, and another for the Ph.D. student that we have requested.
 Also, to facilitate an efficient execution/development of the activities in missions outside the host institution, e.g. attendance to meetings and visits to our collaborators, we would require a laptop with an UNIX-based OS.